ryansereno/ryansereno.github.io/markdown/micro-llm.md

 The more feasible approach is to work with a file system abstraction- simply creating and appending to .txt or .bin files.

+I had hoped to implement the SD card communication from scratch like I did with the UART communication, but it appeared to be more complicated than I expected.

+The SD library provides very helpful methods like seek(), so I it was indispensable to this project.

+It turns out, using the arduino SD card library outside of the arduino ecosystem is impractical, there are just too many extraneous dependencies.

+So I had to resort to using the arduino-cli instead of avr-gcc

-To set this up I extracted the first attention head weights (768 , 768 each) from the GPT2 model.
+To set up the matrix multiplication, I extracted the first attention head weights (768 , 768 each) from the GPT2 model.

 I also created an embedded+normalized token sequence (7 , 768).